expressjs/multer/StorageEngine.md

 The info you provide in the callback will be merged in with the other file info, and then presented to the user via `req.files`.

+Your engine is also responsible for removing files if an error is encountered later on.
+Multer will decide which files to delete and when, you only need to provide the `_removeFile` function.
+It will receive the same arguments as `_handleFile`.
+Call the callback once the file has been removed.

 ## Template